 The process can be broken down into six steps; this includes obtaining planning permission, architect’s initial drawings, structural calculations, construction drawings/estimate and finally building regulations approval.
 It also includes some additional considerations such as land boundary setbacks and possible access points to the property.

 Pinchin Architects were appointed for the interior design and architecture services required by a 1950s detached house in Hertfordshire.
 The team designed an extension to replace the existing garage, with space provided at the ground floor and first-floor level for an en suite bathroom as well as a walk-in wardrobe.
 Additional work included adding a new garden room which enabled clients to enjoy their beautiful gardens no matter what time of year it was while also providing refuge from any inclement weather conditions that might be present outside.

 This kitchen has been reconfigured to provide a light and spacious feel.
 Large double doors were added to the front of it, providing an elegant way for people in this room to go outside onto their garden without having any barriers blocking them from doing so.
 A better connection between spaces was provided by going through the kitchen into the dining room before finally ending up in either one or both rooms that are on each side of it – living and garden space respectively

 What was the brief?

 The requirement was for a new highly glazed garden room to view the mature garden throughout the seasons.
-The family also required additional space in the form of a two storey side extension for a ground floor home-office and a master bedroom suite at first floor.
+The family also required additional space in the form of a two-storey side extension for a ground-floor home office and a master bedroom suite on the first floor.

 What were the key challenges?